viets-software-club/truffle-ai/README.md

 ### Create and install Helm chart

+- Check out the branch you want to deploy
 - Make sure you have set the correct environment variables in `.env.<environment>`
 - Run `npm run k8s:<environment>` to change the Kubernetes cluster configuration to the given environment
 - Run `npm run alias:install` to install aliases